George Sakier

 Sakier worked in the medium of glassware.
 From 1929 until 1979, he worked as the primary consultant for Fostoria Glass Company.
-Sakier was also a proponent of the company's Art Deco designs.
+Sakier was also a proponent and the creator of the company's Art Deco most progressive designs.

 Sakier was also an accomplished painter, the metier about which he was most passionate.
 His paintings were shown in the Julien Levy Gallery in New York City in 1932.
 His works include "Red Mesa", "Seascape #011", and "Collage CO08".
 After he amassed his fortune from his industrial designs, he moved permanently to Paris where he pursued this passion until his death in 1988.

 Legacy

 Yale University has a George Sakier Memorial Prize for excellence in photography.
 The Industrial Design Department at his alma mater, Pratt Institute, awards the George Sakier Merit Scholarship to students for excellence in color theory.
 His glasswork is in numerous collections, including the Metropolitan Museum of Art, the Brooklyn Museum of Art, Cooper Hewitt, and the Birmingham Museum of Art, among others.